d12frosted/elpa-mirror/gnu/cape-readme.txt

   ┌────
   │ ;; Example 1: Sanitize the `pcomplete-completions-at-point' Capf.
-The Capf has │ ;; undesired side effects on Emacs 28 and earlier.
-These advices are not needed │ ;; on Emacs 29 and newer.
+The Capf has │ ;; undesired side effects on Emacs 28.
+These advices are not needed on Emacs 29 │ ;; and newer.
   │ (when (< emacs-major-version 29)
   │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-silent) │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-purify))